polymode/polymode/modes/readme.md

 called first by `jit-lock`. `pm-select-buffer` fist checks if the corresponding `pm-chunkmode` object (and associated indirect buffer) has been already created.
 If so, `pm-select-buffer` simply selects that buffer.
-Otherwise, it calls `pm-install-buffer` generic which, in turn, creates `pm-chunkmode` object and the associated indirect buffer.
+Otherwise, it calls `pm-get-buffer-create` generic which, in turn, creates `pm-chunkmode` object and the associated indirect buffer.